 The results I obtain when converting the sample table are shown in the screenshot below.
 Notice how, among others, Able2Extract was able (i) to replicate the table structure and (ii) extract all of the significant values from the source PDF document.

 There's still some cleaning up work to be done.
 Notice, for example, how negative numbers have been extracted as text (I highlight one such value below).

 These are, however, small issues that are relatively easy to fix.
-As mentioned by Mr. Excel at CFO:

 For example, the negative numbers that are stored as text can easily be converted into actual numbers by using the VALUE function and, if necessary, Excel's text functions.

 If you're interested in using Able2Extract to convert PDF documents to Excel files, you can download it, and get a 7-day free trial, by following the link below:

 Download Able2Extract (affiliate link)